 What should I include in my video audition?

-To create a compelling video audition, include segments of your class work, variations, and improvisation, ensuring the footage is well-lit and clear.
+To create a compelling video audition, include segments of your classwork, variations, and improvisations, ensuring the footage is well-lit and clear.
 This will effectively showcase your skills and versatility.

 What are the benefits of attending a summer intensive program?